 Herbs that may have a role in the management or prevention of diabetes include:

 Stressful life events can worsen diabetes in several ways.
-For example, stress stimulates the nervous and endocrine systems in ways that increase blood glucose levels and disrupt healthful behaviors (increasing the chances that an individual may consume a high level of calories and limit his or her physical activity -- a pattern that leads to elevated blood glucose).
+For example, stress stimulates the nervous and endocrine systems in ways that increase blood glucose levels and disrupt healthful behaviors (increasing the chances that an individual may consume excess calories and limit his or her physical activity, a pattern that leads to elevated blood glucose).

-It makes sense, then, to consider stress management as part of the treatment and prevention of diabetes.
+It makes sense then to consider stress management as part of the treatment and prevention of diabetes.
 Clinical studies have reported that people with diabetes who participate in biofeedback sessions (a technique that increases awareness and control of the body's response to stress) are more likely to reach target blood glucose levels than those who do not receive biofeedback.
-Although other studies have produced results that contradict this, researchers and clinicians agree that long-term stress is likely to worsen diabetes and that biofeedback, tai chi, yoga, and other forms of relaxation may help motivate people with diabetes to change their habits in order to manage their condition.
+Although other studies have produced conflicting results, researchers and clinicians agree that long-term stress is likely to worsen diabetes and that biofeedback, tai chi, yoga, and other forms of relaxation may help motivate people with diabetes to change their habits to manage their condition.

 Women of child-bearing age who have diabetes should consult an endocrine specialist about the benefits of managing glucose levels before trying to conceive.

 About 4% of all pregnant women in the United States are diagnosed with gestational diabetes.
 Risk factors for developing diabetes while pregnant include:

 - Modest weight gain prior to pregnancy (11 to 22 pounds or more)